Dayton Snowfall Totals & Accumulation Averages

 How Much Snow Normally Accumulates in Dayton

-For about one-fifth of winter days, Dayton has at least an inch of snow on the ground.
+For only a small fraction of winter days does Dayton have at least an inch of snow on the ground.

-Snow mostly accumulates during January and February.
-Typically, on two days in each of those months, the snow covering Dayton gets to five or more inches deep.
+Typically on five days a year the snow covering Dayton gets to five or more inches deep.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.